okpy/jassign/README.md

-# jupyter-assignment
+# jassign: Jupyter Notebook Assignments
-Tools to author and distribute Jupyter notebook assignments
+Format and tools for authoring and distributing Jupyter notebook assignments

 ## Getting started
 Course instructors author assignments as Jupyter notebooks by creating a notebook that contains setup code, questions, solutions, and tests to validate those solutions.
-These tools prepare an assignment to be distributed to students and later scored automatically.
+This project prepares an assignment to be distributed to students and later scored automatically.

-The [notebook format](docs/notebook-format.md) is not specific to a programming language or autograding framework, but was designed to be used with [okpy](https://github.com/okpy/ok), which is  Python-based.
+The [notebook format](docs/notebook-format.md) is not specific to a programming language or autograding framework, but was designed to be used with [okpy](https://github.com/okpy/ok), which is Python based.
 Contributions to support other testing frameworks, such as [nbgrader[](), and other programming languages are welcome.